 - MANCO1 fully adopted all private areas from the DoC some years ago.
 This means as above they have ownership of all processes, management and assets of the common areas that are NOT adopted by the DC.

 - MANCO 2 & 3 have not formally adopted any of the private areas from the DoC but provide covenanted management and routine maintenance services listed in this website on behalf of MANCO shareholders.

 The Role Of Our Managing Agents

-With effect from 3 February, Symonds & Sampson Estate Agents have been contracted by the three Poundbury Management Companies (MANCOs) as managing agents to deliver the day-to-day estate management, including repairs and maintenance, in all the courtyards and common areas of Poundbury.
+With effect from 3 February 2020, Symonds & Sampson Estate Agents have been contracted by the three Poundbury Management Companies (MANCOs) as managing agents to deliver the day-to-day estate management, including repairs and maintenance, in all the courtyards and common areas of Poundbury.
 Opportunities for introduction and discussion with the Symonds & Sampson team were planned for the 2020 round of AGMs.
-All sadly postponed until later in the year.
+All sadly postponed.

 Prior to their appointment, the administration of all reported maintenance issues fell to individual volunteer Directors, who received reports, carried out any site confirmation visits, identified the contractors required and oversaw work completion.
 With the continued expansion of Poundbury, this routine and detailed work has increasingly diverted Directors from the more strategic issues and forward planning which are core elements of their roles.

 Reports of issues such as blocked drains, faulty lights or surface problems in any of the courtyards are now made direct onto the joint MANCO website as previously or via a new dedicated telephone number.
 These go directly to Symonds & Sampson staff who make any site visits and commission appropriate tradespeople to deal with the issues.